HeeebsInc/WeaponDetection/README.md

 ![VGG16](Figures/ModelComparisons/VGG16/VGG16.png)

-- In the example above, VGG16 was unable to distinguish non weapon
+- VGG16 was unable to distinguish non weapon
-- VGG16 was able to classify rifle
+- VGG16 was able to classify rifle 100% of the time
 - It incorrectly classified 1 out 3 handgun images as no weapon, while correctly classifying the rest as handgun
 - Although it incorrectly classified a hand gun image as having no weapon, the bounding boxes were not on the gun whatsoever and stayed on the hand holding the gun